Free ATM Fees

 Yikes!

-To avoid these fees, you have to use your own bank’s ATMs, or the network of ATMs your bank participates in.
+To avoid these fees, you must use your own bank’s ATMs, or the network of ATMs your bank participates in.

-That’s all well in good when your are in a familiar area, and know your way around, but in new places, it can be harder to find a free ATM.
-Even worse, at places like airports, concert venues, and other places where they know you aren’t able to pop out to a free ATM, the fees can be down right huge.
+That’s all well in good when you are in a familiar area, and know your way around, but in new places, it can be harder to find a free ATM.
+Even worse, at places like airports, concert venues, and other places where they know you aren’t able to pop out to a free ATM, the fees can be downright huge.
 Fees of $5 or $7.50 can be all too common.
-And, don’t even think of using an ATM in a casino, where the fee is typically over $10.
+And don’t even think of using an ATM in a casino, where the fee is typically over $10.

 Higher-level checking accounts at banks and credit unions, as well as at many brokerages offer something called ATM-fee reimbursement.
 The concept is that when you use an ATM to get money, the ATM operator still charges you $2.50, but your brokerage, or credit union, credits your account back the $2.50, making it a net zero charge for you.